facebookresearch/BLINK/README.md

 We provide scripts to benchmark BLINK against popular Entity Linking datasets.
 Note that our scripts evaluate BLINK in a full Wikipedia setting, that is, the BLINK entity library contains all Wikipedia pages.

-To benahcmark BLINK run the following commands:
+To benchmark BLINK run the following commands:

 ```console
 ./scripts/get_train_and_benchmark_data.sh